 Mission

-The Mission of the CSC is ensure continued satisfactory performance of the IANA function for the direct customers of the naming services, namely country code and generic top level domain registry operators in a post-NTIA transition environment.
-Mission is also performance .ARPA, root server operators, and other non-root zone functions.
+The Mission of the CSC is ensure continued satisfactory performance of the IANA function for the direct customers of the naming services in a post-NTIA transition environment.
+The primary customers of the naming services are top level domain registry operators, but also include .ARPA, root server operators and other non-root zone functions.

-This will be achieved through the development of processes that will enable the regular monitoring of the IANA function against agreed service level targets.
+This will be achieved through regular monitoring of the IANA function against agreed service level targets and through mechanisms to engage with the IANA Functions Operator to remedy identified areas of concern.

 The CSC is not mandated to initiate a change in the IANA Functions Operator.
-However, in the event that service level targets are not being met to the satisfaction of the CSC, the CSC has the authority to engage with the IANA Functions Operator to remedy the areas of poor technical performance.
-This will be done in accordance with a pre-defined remediation process.
+However, in the event of serious and persistent performance deficiencies the CSC may initiate a community process to discuss whether more serious remediation procedures are warranted.
+This will be done in accordance with a pre-defined remediation and escalation process.

-Scope
+Scope of Responsibilities

-The CSC is authorised to monitor the performance of the IANA Functions Operator on a regular basis.
-It is anticipated that the CSC will meet once every month to evaluate IANA’s performance against agreed service level targets.
+The CSC is authorised to monitor the performance of the IANA function against agreed service level targets on a regular basis.

-The CSC is authorised to undertaken remedial action to address poor performance in accordance with the Remedial Action Procedures (below).
+The CSC is authorised to undertake remedial action to address poor performance in accordance with the Remedial Action Procedures.

-In the event of continued poor performance, despite attempts to remedy the issues, the CSC is authorised to escalate the Remedial Action Procedures [issue to an as yet identified entity to address.]
+In the event of continued poor performance, despite attempts to remedy the issues, the CSC is authorised to escalate [through the ccNSO and GNSO] using agreed consultation and escalation processes.

 The CSC may receive complaints from registry operators regarding IANA performance and can act as an intermediary in an attempt to resolve complaints.
+This will not prevent registry operators to address performance issues affecting their TLDs directly with the IANA functions operator; in these instances the CSC will be entitled to anonymized data provided by the IANA Functions Operator about the frequency and nature of complaints, procedures for handling and resolving complaints, and timelines for complaint resolution.

 The CSC is also expected, on an annual basis, to undertake a consultation with the IANA Functions Operator ccTLD and gTLD registry operators, and the ICANN community about the performance of IANA.
 The consultation is expected to include any changes to the IANA services that are underway or are anticipated in the future.

-The Charter and the performance of the CSC will be reviewed 12 months after the first meeting of the CSC.
-This review will include a public comment period.
+The CSC may initiate periodic reviews of the IANA Statement of Work and of the Performance of the IANA Functions Operator.
+It is expected that such reviews should generally take place once every five years, but that an initial review should be commenced within two years of the IANA Stewardship Transition to account for lessons learned as a result of the transition.

-Membership
+Composition

 The CSC should be kept small and comprise representatives with direct experience and knowledge of IANA naming functions.
 At a minimum the CSC will comprise: